itu-tid/lecture-notes/Lectures/8-Advanced-State-and-More-Reactive-Programming.md

 Nice [Example](https://codesandbox.io/s/dg3sry?file=%2FApp.js&utm_medium=sandpack) of how to show all the possible states of a component at once.

-Live challenge:
-		- 2. Profile Editor is a good one; everybody should be able to do this

 # [Synchronizing with Effects](https://react.dev/learn/synchronizing-with-effects#step-1-declare-an-effect)

 Some components need to be synchronized with external systems (send a message to a server, save something in localStorage, etc.)